Zhao Gongming: Temples

 There are many temples dedicated to Zhao Gongming in China, Hong Kong, and Taiwan.

 The Mount Tiantai Temple of the God of Wealth is located in Taolu Town, Rizhao City.
 It is dedicated to the God of Wealth, Zhao Gongming.
 According to tradition, the 15th day of the third lunar month is celebrated as the birthday of the God of Wealth, Zhao Gongming.
 Before and after this day, many people from the surrounding areas visit Tian Tai Shan to seek blessings and pay their respects.
-On April 9, 2017, the first annual Rizhao Mount Tiantai Temple of the God of Wealth Festival was held.

 In Qinhuangdao, Hebei Province, there exists a street known as Cai Shen Temple Street.
 Following the passing of Zhao Gongming, his spirit ascended to the Investiture of the Gods platform.
-Subsequently, Jiang Ziya conferred upon him the title of 'God of Wealth,' entrusting him with the responsibility of overseeing matters related to wealth and prosperity throughout the land.
+Subsequently, Jiang Ziya conferred upon him the title of "God of Wealth," entrusting him with the responsibility of overseeing matters related to wealth and prosperity throughout the land.
 The three sisters could never forget their affection for their senior brother.
 Consequently, they constructed a temple dedicated to the God of Wealth in a sunlit location at the base of Jieshi Mountain.
 This temple served to honor Zhao Gongming and express their profound love for him.
-Over time, people from various regions seeking good fortune and prosperity congregated in the vicinity of the God of Wealth temple.
+Over time, people from various regions seeking good fortune and prosperity congregated in the vicinity of the temple.
 Gradually, this area evolved into a bustling street, now recognized as Cai Shen Temple Street in Changli City.

 In Zhouzhi County, Xi'an, on the eastern bank of the Tianyu River, a cultural area dedicated to the God of Wealth, Zhao Gongming, known as the God of Genuine Wealth, has been established.